 With your personal information neatly organized and at hand, transference to applications becomes much simpler.

-houses of worship in your community provide grant money to members of the community.
+houses of worship in your community can provide grant money to community members.
 Because you can combine grant money from several organizations, find as many potential granting sources as possible.
 (Consider hosting yard sale or car wash fundraisers while you're applying for grant money.

 There are many ways to raise money for handicap vans and other mobility equipment, including wheelchair van conversions for your existing vehicle.
-If you don't get all you need through grants and fundraisers, a small loan to make up the difference is always an option.)
+If you don't get all you require through grants and fundraisers, a small loan to make up the difference is always an option.)

 Find the name of the individual at that organization who handles the funding program.
 Every organization works differently.
-Some will assign you a project officer through whom you'll work, while others offer little assistance.
+Some assign you a project officer you'll work with, while others offer little assistance.